ohmybash/oh-my-bash/CONTRIBUTING.md

 * The settings for a specific plugin has the form `OMB_PLUGIN_${plugin_name^^}_${config^^}`
 * The settings for a specific theme has the form `OMB_THEME_${theme_name^^}_${config^^}`

-Internal global variables put into global variables used by oh-my-bash has the form `_omb_*`
+Internal global variables put into global variables used by oh-my-bash has the form `_omb_*`.

 * The internal variables defined by libraries has the form `_omb_${namespace}_${varname}`
 * The internal variables used by a specific plugin has the form `_omb_plugin_${plugin_name}_${varname}`